 A good chamois pad is designed around the human pelvic region which contains the Ischium bones aka your "sitting bones".
 The Ischium bones support your body's weight while seated on a bicycle and depend on the density of the chamois pad for proper cushioning.
 We offer many choices of chamois pads to choose from, ranging from thin to thick.

-There is also more information on the details of the women's chamois pad options so that you can see some of the types of chamois pads that are sewn into a pair of women's padded cycling shorts.
+There is also more information on the details of the How to Buy Women's Bike Shorts so that you can see some of the types of chamois pads that are sewn into a pair of women's padded cycling shorts.
 Their utility for cycling is best understood when riding more than 10 - 15 miles at a time.
 During longer bicycle rides, the "sitting" bones in the pelvic area start to become uncomfortable.
 Other areas of discomfort come from the abrasion or rubbing from seams in underwear.
 Bike shorts are worn without underwear and the pad is next to the skin, the design of the chamois pad inside the short prevent this type of rubbing or abrasion commonly referred to as saddle sores.

 Most Bike Shorts are made from stretchy spandex fabrics that offer compression for muscle support and freedom of movement for the cycling motion.
 Bike shorts are rarely made from cotton because the abrasion breaks down a cotton short quickly.
 High performance fabrics are used that are knitted with nylon or polyester yarns that are rugged and comfortable for the cycling motion.